opencasestudies/ocs-bp-diet/README.md

 To cite this case study:

-Wright, Carrie, and Jager, Leah and Taub, Margaret and Hicks, Stephanie.
+Wright, Carrie and Jager, Leah and Taub, Margaret and Hicks, Stephanie.
 (2020). <https://www.opencasestudies.org/ocs-bp-diet/>.
 Exploring global
 patterns of dietary behaviors associated with health risk (Version v1.0.0).